* Does not include climbing permit

 The practical climbing season on Aconcagua is January and February.
 We will certainly share the mountain with other climbers during these months, but the better weather and higher likelihood of reaching the summit are well worth it.

-Many organizations advertise "less crowded" expeditions in December and March.
-Be aware that December is still early spring and sees substantial snowfall and poor weather, and extreme winds and colder temperatures may be common.
+Many organizations advertise "less crowded" expeditions in November and March.
+Be aware that November is early spring and sees substantial snowfall and poor weather, and extreme winds and colder temperatures may be common.
 March is known for notoriously high winds (the Vienta Blanco or "white wind") and most tour operators have ceased operations at that time.

 While there can be no guarantees of perfect weather in the mountains, our expeditions take full advantage of both the weather and route conditions for this expedition, and utilize prime months for optimal climbing experiences.

-You should find that $950-$1,300 for spending money is adequate for restaurant meals, drinks, tips and pocket money.
+You should find that $1,050-$1,500 for spending money is adequate for your permit, restaurant meals, drinks, tips and pocket money.
 You may choose to bring more depending on your shopping plans and length of stay.

 Cash machines are readily available in Mendoza, but become increasingly difficult to find outside of the main urban areas.